 Our Carousel is a 20-foot diameter stationary, 10 rider, all wooden, handmade carousel.
 It is operated by an electric motor.
 The Carousel is a real “flying horse” type of carousel.
 The animals are attached from sweeps on the top, and swing and fly through the air!
 The menagerie animals include: Hippocampus, Frog, Giraffe, Lion, Horse, Cat, Seal, Orca and a Double Lobster Chariot.
 Riders can enjoy trying to ‘Catch the Brass Ring” from one of the two traditional ring catching devices.
 Small lights accent the carousel and a CD player provides traditional merry go round music.

 All of the animals were hand carved by Bill Dentzel.
 They were made of Basswood, using traditional hollow box construction.
 Each animal was a unique Dentzel design!
 Donna Wolcott, a local professional Carousel painter and restorer, painted most of the carousel animals.
 She also has been maintaining and touching up the animals every Spring.
 The beautiful wildlife birds were painted by James Spring, from Burlington, Iowa

-Thank you for your support of our Carousel and the Charities and Organizations that it supports.The Carousel operates from April to early October.
-The Magical Charity Carousel is Now Open On Weekends, Weather Permitting.
+Thank you for your support of our Carousel and the Charities and Organizations that it supports.The Carousel operates from May to early October.